Go to Menu

 Text to speech, or TTS for short, converts text into spoken voice output.
 Not to be confused with speech to text, which converts spoken inputs into written outputs, text-to-speech systems offer a computer-generated voice that “reads” text to the user.

 Today’s TTS systems operate on the cloud, embedded in servers, or even on devices alone.
 Depending on the TTS engine—the software that generates synthetic speech—they’re compatible with virtually any digital text format, including scans of print documents.
-That leads to powerful educational assistance for students with vision impairments.
-It supports struggling readers as they learn.
-And it’s an essential tool for second-language learners working to integrate written and spoken expressions in a new tongue.

-But TTS isn’t just an assistive technology; it’s a comprehensive education technology.
-As we’ll discuss later in this FAQ, TTS provides learning benefits for all students, regardless of circumstances.
+As we’ll discuss later in this FAQ, TTS provides learning benefits for all learners, regardless of circumstances.
 Text to speech allows the busy adult learner to study, hands-free, while cooking dinner.
 It offers relief from screen fatigue for online students.
 Most of all, TTS offers choice, allowing individual learners to customize the education experience to match their unique needs and preferences.

-2. Isn’t TTS just providing audio files?
+3. Isn’t TTS just providing audio files?

 Text to speech engines can indeed create downloadable audio files of spoken text content, typically in the ubiquitous mp3 format.
 But they don’t stop there.
 They also provide immediate playback through your application, browser, or learning management system (LMS).

-Going a step further, many TTS tools also provide “bimodal presentation,” which incorporates accompanying highlighting so that students can read along with the highlighted text as they listen to the content.
 Text to speech may also be integrated in various other ways so that the student can listen to what they are typing into documents or search engines.
 Any number of speech-enhanced tools use TTS to provide essential functionality.

-Education technology from ReadSpeaker bundles robust TTS capabilities with related learning tools, so students can personalize text consumption.
+Education technology from ReadSpeaker bundles robust TTS capabilities with related learning tools so students can personalize text consumption.
 For example, ReadSpeaker’s cloud-based, online tool, webReader, allows students to listen to text content in more than 50 languages—with their choice of over 200 lifelike voices.
 They can listen to spoken text with a single click (or hotkey), or download an MP3 for offline use.

 But webReader also places a variety of tools at their fingertips, including: